HPV vaccine

 What is the HPV vaccine?

-The HPV vaccine is a two- or three-dose shot to protect against human papillomavirus (HPV).
+The HPV vaccine is a two- or three-dose shot designed to protect against the human papillomavirus (HPV).
 HPV is the most common sexually transmitted infection (STI).
 It significantly increases your risk of certain types of cancer, including cervical, vaginal, vulvar, anal, mouth, throat and head and neck cancers.

 Why is the HPV vaccine important?

-The vaccine isn’t only important for female patients.
+The HPV vaccine isn’t only important for female patients.
 It prevents genital warts and cancers in both males and females.
 Vaccinating boys and men against HPV also helps to stop the spread of HPV strains that cause cervical cancer in girls and women.

 Who should get the HPV vaccine?